oasis-tcs/openc2-ap-hunt/ap-hunt-v1.0.md

 #### 2.3.1.2 Query /huntflows

-The `query /huntflows` command is used to identify the set of huntflowss available from a specific threat hunting consumer.
+The `query /huntflows` command is used to identify the set of huntflows available from a specific threat hunting consumer.

 OpenC2 Consumers that receive a `query /huntflows` Command: